 In some cases, the facts of the case may still remain unclear.
 If so, the Committee may opt to conduct individual interviews either in person or via telephone, or testimony before the convened Committee may be required.

-The Ladies North Houston (NoHo) USTA Grievance Committee Chair or designate will keep the Complainant and Respondent informed of the status and informational requirements at each stage of the process.
+The NoHo USTA Grievance Committee Chair or designate will keep the Complainant and Respondent informed of the status and informational requirements at each stage of the process.
 The length of time needed to issue a final ruling will vary per case as well as the availability of Committee members to convene a quorum.

 The Committee applies the "preponderance of evidence" rule, meaning that one side of the argument may, or may not, be adjudged to have more merit than the other, and a ruling is made by the majority opinion of a quorum of Committee members.

 The Respondent is not the only individual under scrutiny.
 The Committee's ultimate decision may be that either, neither, or even both parties involved are culpable.

 Records of Grievance cases are maintained in the Case File, and that history is consulted as a factor in determining any penalties.
 Prior cases involving a specific player may affect the severity of a current penalty applied to that player.